 - Systems based practice

 Teaching curriculum covers the full spectrum of hand surgery in a series of weekly conferences held jointly with the Plastic Surgery and Orthopaedic Surgery hand teams.
-These conferences are the joint responsibility of the fellows, residents, PA, and faculty on the hand surgery service.
+These conferences are attended by the fellows, residents, and faculty on the hand surgery services.
+Each lecture is broadcast via teleconference for off-site learners and recorded for later review if desired.
 The discussions are typically case-based, with occasional didactic lectures as well.

 - Fingertip and nailbed injuries